Clare Valley Tourism Region

 Growing a Region's economy takes the actions of many, not just a few individuals.
 So, we prepared checklists for Tourism Operators, Community groups and residents on how they can help implement the key initiatives within the Plan.
 We also encourage these groups to make contact with RDA to better understand how they can leverage and support the Plan through their initiatives and activities.

 On Thursday 5th December 2019, we presented the Plan to Industry, not only sharing the strategic direction, but how each community group and residents can get involved in the implementation of the Plan - making it everyone's Plan.

 The Plan has provided clarity and direction for the stakeholders in the Region.
 The Region is working through a model for effective governance.

 RDA Yorke and Mid North have employed a full time resource to support the implementation of the Plan.
 Previously, this role was part time.

 Building Digital Capacity

-- The Clare Valley Wine, Food and Tourism Centre staff are currently reviewing and optimising their Destination Marketing initiatives (website and social media) Visitor Servicing delivery to better support and engage visitors in their region, both on and offline, via the Visitor Servicing + Destination Marketing Bootcamp.
+- The Clare Valley Wine, Food and Tourism Centre staff are currently reviewing and optimising their Destination Marketing initiatives (website and social media) and Visitor Servicing delivery to better support and engage visitors in their region, both on and offline.

 - In 2019, the region has undertaken a digital audit of tourism operators in the region to get a baseline of digital implementation.
 These operators then received mentoring to improve their digital presence.

-- In 2020, the Region will be investing in digital marketing workshops for the industry to support the implementation of the Region's brand
+- In 2020, the Region invested in digital marketing workshops for the industry to support the implementation of the Region's brand